Running an HA Teleport cluster using AWS, EKS, and Helm | Teleport

 Step 5/7.
 Set values to configure the cluster

-Before you can install Teleport in your Kubernetes cluster, you will need to create a secret that contains your Teleport license information.
+If you run Teleport Enterprise, you will need to create a secret that contains your Teleport license information before you can install Teleport in your Kubernetes cluster.

 The Teleport Auth Service reads a license file to authenticate your Teleport Enterprise account.